This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 PEARLS ARE THE ONLY NATURAL STONES THAT CANNOT BE CUT OR SHAPED

-Yet, recent scientific studies reveal a more profound truth.
-Pearls are formed when a the mollusk suffers an injury, or when the oyster is struck on its outer shell, prompting it to secrete a pearly white substance that envelops the source of irritation, transforming it into a precious gem.
-Composed of calcium carbonate, water, and organic matter, each pearl is a unique testament to nature’s artistry, created within the sanctuary of the oyster.
+While early legends sought to explain their origin, recent scientific studies reveal a more profound truth.
+Pearls are formed when the mollusk suffers an injury or when the oyster is struck on its outer shell, prompting it to secrete a pearly white substance that envelops the source of irritation, transforming it into a precious gem.

 About Pearls